saint1729/pas-appmaker/README.md

 ### byDirective

-An example that demonstrates how to create an application where resources are requested from inside the job script.
+An example that demonstrates how to create an application where resources and attributes are requested from inside the job script.

     pas-appmaker byDirective --application --script --arguments --logging